 Wind turbines do not use water to generate energy.
 They do not withdraw, consume, recycle, or discharge water like most other forms of energy generation.
 Our water consumption comes from meeting the needs of staff at corporate offices and site operations and maintenance buildings.

-The water consumption at our corporate offices with more than one Pattern Energy employee was approximately 3,000 gallons of water per employee.
-A sampling of water consumption at our operations and maintenance buildings found an average of 33,000 gallons consumed per site throughout the year, resulting in an average of less than a tenth of a gallon of water consumed per MWh generated.
+The water consumption at our corporate offices with more than one Pattern Energy employee in 2018 was approximately 3,000 gallons of water per employee.
+A sampling of water consumption at our operations and maintenance buildings the same year found an average of 33,000 gallons consumed per site throughout the year, resulting in an average of less than a tenth of a gallon of water consumed per MWh generated.

-From identifying locations for potential renewable energy projects to managing our business and operating our facilities, concern for the environment is a core value for both Pattern Development and Pattern Energy.
+From identifying locations for potential renewable energy projects to managing our business and operating our facilities, concern for the environment is one of our core values.
 Take a closer look at how we execute environmental responsibility across our footprint.

 All energy sources have some impact on wildlife, but wind energy facilities have a low impact when properly sited, because they produce pollution-free electricity that doesn’t depend on water to operate or resource extraction for fuel.
 Environmental non-governmental organizations consider responsibly-sited wind facilities an important tool to help fight global warming and reduce the impacts of a changing climate on plant and animal species.